Christopher Morel Player Props: Cubs vs. Reds

-The Chicago Cubs and Christopher Morel (.457 slugging percentage over his past 10 games, including one homer), battle starting pitcher Ben Lively and the Cincinnati Reds at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Christopher Morel (.395 on-base percentage in past 10 games, 58 points above season-long percentage) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 8:05 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Reds.
+In his last game he had a one-hit showing (1-for-5) against the Reds.

 Christopher Morel Game Info & Props vs. the Reds